Flames coming from stack

 Methodology

-In January 2021, the Coalition to Prevent Chemical Disasters began tracking systematically hazardous chemical incidents from news reports.
-This project was undertaken in order to document the alarming frequency of hazardous chemical incidents in the United States, and to motivate federal agencies to adopt stronger regulations to prevent chemical disasters and protect workers and communities
+Starting on January 1, 2021, the Coalition to Prevent Chemical Disasters began to systematically track hazardous chemical incidents from news reports.
+This project was undertaken in order to document the alarming frequency of hazardous chemical incidents in the United States, and to motivate federal agencies to adopt stronger regulations to prevent chemical disasters and protect workers and communities.

-The incidents tracked on both the map and incident list are curated from daily media reports, and are then further investigated for more details by staff members of Material Research, an L3C company.
-Verónica Odriozola, Jim Vallette and Connie Murtagh contributed to the media monitoring, location data, and other analysis found in this report.
-Key findings analysis, and additional analysis of incident data to improve search functionality was provided by Deidre Nelms and Eliana Bernat at Coming Clean.
+The incidents tracked on this map are curated from daily media reports, and are then further investigated for more details by staff at Material Research, an L3C company.
+Verónica Odriozola, Connie Murtagh, and Jim Vallette contributed to the media monitoring, location data, and other analysis represented in this map.

-Hazardous chemical incidents are here taken to include releases of toxic or flammable chemicals, as well as fires and explosions involving hazardous chemicals and/or materials, in their transportation, storage, use, manufacture and disposal.
+Hazardous chemical incidents are here taken to include leaks, spills, and releases of toxic or flammable chemicals, as well as fires and explosions involving hazardous chemicals and/or materials, in their transportation, storage, use, manufacture and disposal.

 When a hurricane or power outage affects multiple facilities that use or store hazardous chemicals in a region, this event is counted as a single incident unless media or government reports identify specific facilities where incidents took place.